Sponsors – Volunteers – Interns

 - Drain gutters need cleaning

-- Rock cleaning as we have birdseed build up from the winter of feeding our birds in front of the building where rocks are that help drainage from the roof
+- Rock cleaning as we have birdseed build up from the feeding our birds in front of the building where rocks are that help drainage from the roof

 - People with computer skills – Microsoft Programs